 In the beginning

-Engineering at OHBA (Oxford Hospitals Broadcasting Association) began under the leadership of Dave Weaver and his colleagues at the Post Office Telephones as it was - now of course, British Telecom.
+Engineering at Radio Cherwell began under the leadership of Dave Weaver and several of his colleagues from Post Office Telephones as it was – now of course, British Telecom.

-Over the last 35 years, Radio Cherwell has been developed by a team of enthusiastic engineers from different backgrounds and ages.
+Since 1967, Radio Cherwell’s technical side has been developed by a team of enthusiastic engineers from different backgrounds and ages.

 The original studio equipment was either built by the engineering team, or loaned.
-Many hourshave been spent over the years, building equipment to meet the one off requirements of a hospital broadcasting station or to provide equipment that was beyond the resources of the organisation to purchase.
+Over the years many hours have been spent building equipment to meet the bespoke requirements of a hospital broadcasting station or to provide equipment that was beyond the resources of the organisation to purchase.

-The two studios are equipped with Soundcraft SAC200 broadcast desks, a computerised jingle system, developed by a member of our engineering team, Michael Clarke, plus all the other ancillary equipment you would normally expect to find in a modern broadcast studio.
-At the Chapel of All Saints in the John Radcliffe hospital, we have a small broadcast mixer that enables us to relay the Morning Service every Sunday, plus special services at Christmas and Easter.
+We have two studios equipped with Soundcraft SAC200 broadcast desks, a computerised jingle system, developed by Michael Clarke, plus all the other ancillary equipment you would normally expect to find in a modern broadcast studio.
+At the Chapel of All Saints in the John Radcliffe Hospital, we have a small broadcast mixer that enables us to relay the services.

-Our portable, outside broadcast units are used to broadcast live shows from the hospital wards each week.
+Our portable studio and outside broadcast units are used to broadcast live shows from the hospital wards each week.

-All these programme sources are controlled by a computer system which puts the right source on the 'air' at the right time, but also automatically records selected programmes for re-broadcast the following morning.
-This ensures patients do not miss their record requests and also gives them the opportunity to hear how they performed in our ward based programmes.
+All these programme sources are controlled by a computer system which puts the right source on the ‘air’ at the right time, but also automatically records selected programmes for re-broadcast.

-Radio Cherwell has a fully equipped Public Address trailer that is taken to events in the area.
-The service comes complete with engineering and broadcasting staff to provide a tailor-made service to meet the needs of each event.
-Please ring Neil Stockton for further information - Oxford 225522, or E-mail him at: firstname.lastname@example.org
+Radio Cherwell has a fully equipped Public Address trailer that we take to various events in the area.
+This comes complete with engineering and broadcasting staff to provide a tailor-made service to meet the needs of each event.